-11.2.4 The Noticee No.2 principal sub-agent in Sudan is not conversant with the Custom laws of India, however it is the importer who has to be aware of such restrictions prior importing any material which is in contravention to the Indian Customs Act.
-As such the Noticee No.2 cannot be held liable to be penalized for the wrongful acts of the importer Omprakash Dinesh Kumar.
-The Noticee would like to submit that the statements given by the employees of Noticee No.2 are exculpatory.
+13.11 That the Noticee No.2 principal sub-agent in Sudan is not conversant with the Custom laws of India, however it is the importer who has to be aware of such restrictions prior importing any material which is in contravention to the Indian Customs Act.
+As such the Noticee No.2 cannot be held liable to be penalized for the wrongful acts of the importer ADM.

+13.12 The statements given by the employees of Noticee No.2 are exculpatory.
 The Noticee No.2 does not have any ill intention to this non-compliance.
-It is a matter of fact that the original 1st leg Bills of Lading were surrendered in Sudan basis which the 2nd leg Bills of Lading were released.
-The 2nd leg B/Ls are the switched Bills of Lading which were shared with Noticee No.2 by their principal sub-agent along with the pre-alerts and freight manifest to file the IGM at the discharge port.
-The procedure of issuance of switch bills of lading is a standard practice in the Maritime Industry.
+It is a matter of fact that the original 1st leg Bill of Lading were surrendered in Sudan basis which the 2nd leg Bill of Lading were released.
+The 2nd leg B/Ls are the switched Bill of Lading which were shared with Noticee No.2 by their principal sub-agent along with the pre-alerts and freight manifest to file the IGM at the discharge port.
+The procedure of issuance of switch bill of lading is a standard practice in the Maritime Industry.
 Even major shipping lines such as Maersk, CMA CGM, COSCO, etc, issue switch B/Ls on a case-to-case basis as per the International Shipping Laws which is applicable to all shipping companies.
 It is a matter of fact that maritime law does not restrict shipping companies for issuance of switch Bill of Lading once the original Bill of Lading has been surrendered by the shipper at load port.

-Concerning the allegations levelled against Noticee No.2 by your office pertaining to the Switch Bills of Lading issued in the aforementioned shipments, a Switch Bill of Lading is simply the second set of Bill of Lading issued by the carrier or its agent to substitute the Original Bills of Lading issued at the time of the shipment, even though it technically deals with the same cargo.
-To emphasize in detail, switch Bills of Lading are issued for replacement of certain details specified as below:
+13.13 Concerning the allegations levelled against Noticee No.2 by your office pertaining to the Switch Bill of Lading issued in the aforementioned shipments, a Switch Bill of Lading is simply the second set of Bill of Lading issued by the carrier or its agent to substitute the Original Bills of Lading issued at the time of the shipment, even though it technically deals with the same cargo.
+To emphasize in detail, switch Bill of Lading are issued for replacement of certain details specified as below:

-(a) the original bill names a discharge port which is subsequently changed (e.g. because the receiver has an option or the good are resold) and new bills are required naming the new discharge port:
+(a) the original bill names a discharge port which is subsequently changed (e.g. because the receiver has an option or the good are resold) and new bills are required naming the new discharge port;